ErikKassubek/ADVOCATE/doc/fuzzing/GoPie.md

 This noticeably reduces the number of created mutations and therefore the runtime.

+### Element

+Instead of only mutating channels and mutexes, we mutate all objects recorded in our trace.

 ### Analysis

 GoPie can only detect concurrency bugs, when the bugs are directly triggered.